Get insider access

 2. Best Upper Mid-Range Open-Back Headphones

-If you want to save money but don't want to sacrifice a planar magnetic design, the HiFiMan Edition XS are worth checking out.
+If you want to save money, the HiFiMan Edition XS are worth checking out for a planar magnetic driver design that doesn't destroy your bank account.
 They aren't as well-built as the HiFiMan Arya or the Sennheiser HD 800 S or as comfortable for most people.
 Still, if you're seeking neutral sound, they have a more balanced treble response than the Arya, so sibilants like hi-hats are bright but not piercing.
 Voices and lead instruments are also present, detailed, and clear.
+They're also easier to drive than the HD 800 S, so you probably won't need a headphone amp with most devices.

 The headphones create a soundstage that seems wide and fairly natural.
 However, it doesn't seem as natural or speaker-like as the previous, pricier picks.
 Their headband puts more pressure on your head than the other HiFiMan headphones recommended here, which can become uncomfortable during long listening sessions.
 That said, they have consistent audio delivery, so you don't need to worry too much about their sound changing depending on the headphones' fit and positioning on your head.